lycheeverse/lycheeverse.github.io/src/content/docs/usage/library.md

 ---

 You can use lychee as a library for your own projects!
+The documentation for the library can be found [here](https://docs.rs/lychee-lib).

 Here is a "hello world" example:

 ```rust title="main.rs"